 \subsection{Larger networks yield more consistent solutions across levels}

-Prior work in machine learning and optimization shows that over-parameterization improves convergence by helping gradient methods escape saddle points~\citep{kawaguchi2016deep, nguyen2017loss, du2018gradient, allen2019convergence, zou2018sgd}.
+Prior work in machine learning and optimization shows that over-parameterization improves convergence by helping gradient methods escape saddle points~\citep{kawaguchi2016deep, nguyen2017loss, du2018gradient, allen2019convergence, zou2018sgd, simsek2021geometrylosslandscapeoverparameterized, martinelli2024expandandclusterparameterrecoveryneural}.
 We therefore hypothesized that larger RNNs would converge to more consistent solutions across seeds.
-However, increasing width also pushes models toward the lazy neural tangent kernel (NTK) regime, where feature learning is suppressed~\citep{jacot2018neural, lee2019wide, chizat2019lazy, woodworth2020kernel, geiger2020disentangling}.
+However, increasing width also tends to push models towards the lazy regime, where feature learning is suppressed~\citep{jacot2018neural, lee2019wide, chizat2019lazy, woodworth2020kernel, geiger2020disentangling}.
 To disentangle these competing effects, we again use the \(\mu P\) parameterization, which holds feature learning strength constant (via fixed \(\gamma\)) while scaling width.
 Although larger networks may yield more consistent solutions via self-averaging, this outcome is not guaranteed without controlling for feature learning.
 In standard RNNs, increasing width often induces lazier dynamics, which can paradoxically increase dynamical degeneracy rather than reduce it.
 The \(\mu P\) setup enables us to isolate the size effect cleanly.

 Across all tasks, larger networks consistently exhibit lower degeneracy at the weight, dynamical, and behavioral levels, producing more consistent solutions across random seeds (Figure~\ref{fig:network_size}).
-This pattern aligns with findings in vision and language models, where wider networks converge to more similar internal representations~\citep{morcos2018pwcca, kornblith2019cka, raghu2017svcca, wolfDynamicalModelsCortical2014, contrasim2024}.
+Our dense sweep over 12 intermediate network sizes from 32 to 512 on the 3-Bits Flip Flop task in Appendix \ref{app: dense_sweep} further confirms the observed effect of network width on degeneracy.
+This pattern aligns with findings in vision and language models, where wider networks converge to more similar internal representations~\citep{morcos2018pwcca, kornblith2019cka, raghu2017svcca, wolfDynamicalModelsCortical2014, contrasim2024, huh2024platonic}.
 In recurrent networks, only a few studies have investigated this “convergence-with-scale” effect using representation-based metrics~\citep{morcos2018pwcca, nguyen2021wide}.
 Our results extend these findings by (1) focusing on neural computations across time (i.e., neural dynamics) rather than static representations, and (2) demonstrating convergence-with-scale across weight, dynamical, and behavioral levels in RNNs.